-The first pitfall is a case of the model being incomplete and not modeling the data, and the second amounts to the model not being robust to noise.
+The first pitfall occurs because the model is incomplete and does not accurately model the data, and the second demonstrates that the model is not robust to noise.
 Our solution was twofold: improve the model and increase the noise robustness by replacing least squares with robust statistical techniques.